Skip to content

 Neither the application as a whole nor any parts of it should have already benefitted from any other similar EU programme before e.g. Women TechEU initiative, EmpoWomen etc.

 Association agreements are currently under negotiation with a number of third countries.
 Until these have been signed, the transitional arrangement set out in the General Annexes to the Horizon Europe Work Programme 2023-2024 is applicable with regard to the following countries and legal entities established in these countries, with which association negotiations are being processed or where association is imminent.
-The applicable list is the one published by the European Commission at the time of opening of call: Associated countries.
+The applicable list is the one published by the European Commission at the time of submission: Associated countries.

 Yes.
 The UK is associated to the entire Programme, with the only exception of the EIC fund, which is part of the EIC Accelerator of Horizon Europe that provides investment through equity or other repayable form.